 Giving up on Kobe Bryant wasn’t Mike Krzyzewski’s worst recruiting mistake

-In fact, Duke coach Mike Krzyzewski says it was too apparent that Bryant was on his way to a long and successful career.
-It’s why Krzyzewski says he barely lifted a finger in an attempt to recruit Bryant to the ACC school that was embarking on the first of 24 straight trips to the NCAA Tournament during Bryant’s senior season.
+In fact, Duke coach Mike Krzyzewski says it was too apparent that Bryant would have a successful career.
+It’s why Coach K says he barely lifted a finger in an attempt to recruit Bryant to the ACC school that was embarking on the first of 24 straight trips to the NCAA Tournament during Bryant’s senior season.

-Appearing on The Dream Team Tapes: Kobe, LeBron & The Redeem Team podcast recently, Krzyzewski said he watched Bryant in high school and realized there was no chance he could pick college – even as a one-and-done – over the NBA.
+Appearing on The Dream Team Tapes: Kobe, LeBron & The Redeem Team podcast recently, Krzyzewski said he watched Bryant in high school.
+The coach realized there was no chance he could pick college — even as a one-and-done — over the NBA.

 Interestingly, Bryant did not recall the recruitment process in quite the same way.
-In an exchange with a Twitter follower, Bryant seemed to suggest that attending college had been a possibility – and that Coach K had put some real effort into recruiting him even after North Carolina coach Dean Smith had given up.
+In an exchange with a Twitter follower, Bryant seemed to suggest that attending college had been a possibility.
+He went on to suggest that Coach K had put some real effort into recruiting him even after North Carolina coach Dean Smith had given up.

 “Coach Smith stopped recruiting me.
 He thought I would go pro and wished me luck.
 Coach K kept at it,” Bryant wrote.